 This document brought the collaboration between ICRANet and NASB to a new level and led to creation in Belarus of an ICRANet international academic center, ICRANet-Minsk.
 The ICRANet-Minsk center aims fostering scientific research in relativistic astrophysics, gravitation and cosmology in Belarus.
-The center is funded within the Belarusian state scientific program
+The center is located at the Stepanov Institute of Physics of NASB.